-Jacksonville St. stuns Florida St. on final play
+Jacksonville State stuns Florida State on final play

 TALLAHASSEE, Fla.
+(AP) — Jacksonville State earned $400,000 for a trip to Tallahassee.
+It was a night and victory the Gamecocks will savor for a lifetime.

-(AP) — Zerrick Cooper connected with Damond Philyaw-Johnson on a 59-yard touchdown as time expired and Jacksonville State upset Florida State 20-17 on Saturday night.
+Zerrick Cooper connected with Damond Philyaw-Johnson on a 59-yard touchdown as time expired and Jacksonville State upset Florida State 20-17 on Saturday night.

+“You’ve got to play at a certain level execution-wise in these type games and we did that tonight,” Jacksonville State coach John Grass said. “(Damond) beat his man, Zerrick made a perfect throw, he made a great cut down there and Ahmad (Edwards) made a big block and got him in the end zone.”

+A year ago, Jacksonville State had a 14-0 lead after a quarter against Florida State.
+On Saturday, the Gamecocks (1-1) needed touchdowns on their final two drives but enjoyed late magic as they celebrated by planting a flag at midfield on the Seminoles’ logo.

-The Seminoles (0-2) were sluggish from the start and couldn’t make a 10-point lead in the fourth quarter hold up.
+The Seminoles (0-2) were sluggish from the start as they played six days after an overtime loss to No. 9 Notre Dame.
 Florida State lost for the first time in 27 matchups against FCS teams.

+“We came out and definitely did not play in any way to the standard of what we are capable of,” Florida State coach Mike Norvell said.
+“The self-inflicted mistakes, penalties, that’s 100 percent on me.
+Did not have the guys ready to go.
+That’s something that will be fixed and will be addressed.
+That was a very disappointing performance for our football team.”

+As drops and penalties stalled the offense, the Seminoles often leaned on the running game.
+Jashaun Corbin rushed 15 times for 109 yards and a 12-yard touchdown.
+Florida State ran 37 times for 202 yards.

 McKenzie Milton made his first start at Florida State, completing 18 of 31 passes for 133 yards, a touchdown and an interception.
-But the Seminoles often leaned on the running game, with Jashaun Corbin surpassing the 100-yard mark for a second straight week.

-JSU has now beaten FBS teams in back-to-back years.
-The Gamecocks defeated Florida International 19-10 in 2020.
+Milton had not started a game since Nov.
+2018 at UCF, playing in two series late in Florida State’s season-opening loss to Notre Dame.

+“It’s embarrassing,” Milton said.
+“We got to own that.
+That’s who we are.
+That’s who we are today.
+We lost to Jacksonville State and we’re 0-2.
+All we can do is look forward.
+We got Wake Forest next.

 The game was often marred by inconsistency in the passing game for both teams as well as a combined 24 penalties.